PRBEM/VERB-4D/README.md

 The gcc and gfortran compilers can easily be installed if not already available.

 #### Windows
+##### Visual Studio
 The MSVC C++ compiler can be installed using [Visual Studio](https://visualstudio.microsoft.com/downloads/).
-This build of OpenBLAS compiles from C code and might be less optimized than building from the Fortran source code.
+When choosing OpenBLAS, the only option in Visual Studio is to compile OpenBLAS from C code, which might be less optimized than building from the Fortran source code.

+##### MinGW and Ninja
 The recommended way of building OpenBLAS on Windows is by using the [Ninja](https://ninja-build.org/) build system instead of Visual Studio.
 Additionally [MSYS2](https://www.msys2.org/) is necessary to install MinGW's gcc and gfortran compiler.
 To install both compilers, open